Jampui Hills: Tourism in Jampui Hills

 Jampui Hills can be accessed by road from Dharmanagar and Kailashahar via Kanchanpur.
 It can be accessed from Mizoram through Tuipuibari towards the South and from Kanhmun towards the North.
 Also, Helipad is available at Vanghmun and at Phuldungsei where Helicopters can land with ease.

 The view of rising and setting sun from various view points in Jampui hills is a wonderful sight for the tourists.
 Tourists visiting the Jampui hill cannot afford to miss the view of the sunset and the sunrise.
 Various view points in the hill range provide excellent panoramic views of the valley and villages of Mizoram.
-From the watchtower at the highest peak,(Thaidawr) Balinchhip 'Ba'-a species of tuber, 'Lin'-to plant (in mizo), 'Chhip' -a peak (in mizo)(3200 feet above sea level), the Chittagong Hill Tracts, the Kanchanpur - Dasda valley other hill ranges of Tripura and Mizoram unfold an enigmatic scenic vista.
+From the watchtower at the highest peak,(Thaidawr) Balinchhip 'Ba'-a species of tuber, 'Lin'-to plant (in mizo), 'Chhip' -a peak (in mizo)(3200 feet above sea level), the Chattogram Hill Tracts, the Kanchanpur - Dasda valley other hill ranges of Tripura and Mizoram unfold an enigmatic scenic vista.
 Jampui Hills have huge eco-tourism potential which the state Government is trying its best to develop it.

 Tourism Department of Government of Tripura has constructed one very modern tourist lodge- Eden Tourist Lodge at Vanghmun village in the Jampui hills which has a capacity of 30 persons and is well equipped with all modern amenities.
 Earlier, owing to limited seats, getting a seat at Eden lodge needs 2–3 months advance bookings during the month of September to March.
 At present, new buildings have been constructed besides the main Eden lodge to accommodate more visitors.